Oops! Something went wrong while submitting the form.

 And this is why we should not blindly use the constraints suggested by Deequ and always cross-check them.

 Something we can do to improve the constraint suggestions is to use the useTrainTestSplitWithTestsetRatio method in ConstraintSuggestionRunner.
+It makes a lot of sense to use this on large datasets.

 How does this work?
 If we use the config useTrainTestSplitWithTestsetRatio(0.1), Deequ would compute constraint suggestions on 90% of the data and evaluate the suggested constraints on the remaining 10%, which would improve the quality of the suggested constraints.